-- Written Communication
+- assesses written communication along with the areas of:

-- Mathematics, Science and Technology
+- o Mathematics, Science and Technology

-- Humanities, the Arts, Social Sciences.
+- Humanities, the Arts, Social Sciences

+- will be completed by VCE students only.

 These areas are very broad.
 Each represents a body of general knowledge and skills that students are likely to have built up through their school years.